prsmjs/log/README.md

 <h1 align="center">@prsm/log</h1>

-Structured logging with child contexts.
-JSON in production, pretty in dev.
+Structured logging with child contexts that outputs JSON in production and pretty-printed text in development.

 ## Installation